Party for the Planet is Metro Vancouver’s largest Earth Day event. It’s free and takes place on a Saturday in mid-April outside Surrey City Hall.

 At Party for the Planet there are stalls selling things and promoting different community organizations and services.
 There are also live shows taking place throughout the day in different locations.

 Scheduled performances last year included Bobs & Lolo for children and young families, as well as various artists for adults, plus lots more.
 Also in 2018, the headliner band for the event was Sam Roberts.
-2019 performers will likely be comparable.
+2019 performers were likely comparable.

 Most years exhibits and displays at the Party for the Planet event include a Raptor Ridge Birds of Prey exhibit, a climbing wall and a BC Lions booth where you can get player autographs.
 There are also street performers, science shows, road hockey games and more.

 One of the highlights of the event in years prior to 2018 has been the acrobatic group Blink Acro on their trampoline.
-Their stunts are amazing and hopefully they’ll be back in 2019!
+Their stunts are amazing and hopefully they’ll return in future years!